smohiuddin/muslim.finance/README.md

 My basket of stocks contains:
 - [QQQ](https://www.morningstar.com/etfs/xnas/qqq/quote.html){:target="_blank"} - Top 100 Nasdaq weighted index of stocks.
 Nasdaq consists mainly of the top tech companies such as Amazon, Apple, Google, etc).
 I have added the top 75% of QQQ and filtered out the noncompliant stocks (based on Zoya)
-- A few individual stocks that I feel strongly about which make the remaining 25%
+- A few handpicked stocks across the technology sector that make up the remaining 25%.

 Additionally, I recommend:
 - [AMANX](https://www.saturna.com/amana/income-fund#/overview){:target="_blank"} - Amana Income is a halal mutual fund that invests in stable, dividend-paying companies.